Rubayet19/personal-api-dashboard/memory.md

 #### Navigation
 - React Router for routing between pages
-- Protected routes that redirect to login if not authenticated
+- Protected routes that redirect to home page when not authenticated
 - Consistent Sidebar navigation across all dashboard pages
 - Active route highlighting in Sidebar
 - Improved layout with dashboard title moved to navbar for better visual hierarchy